 Property Managers Professional Liability Insurance – Understanding Key Issues, by Andrew J. Kelly, RPLU

-Drew Kelly insurance brokeropens IMAGE file Property managers face a wide range of exposures that must be addressed correctly when placing their professional liability insurance.
+Drew Kelly insurance broker Property managers face a wide range of exposures that must be addressed correctly when placing their professional liability insurance.
 An experienced professional liability insurance broker will recognize that the professional liability policy for a property manager will reflect their dual responsibility to both the property owner and tenant.
 Placing a policy for a property manager begins with recognizing and addressing issues that are unique to their profession as good faith custodians of the assets these professionals manage each day.

 The first exclusion I look for when I receive a quote from one of my insurance companies is the failure to maintain insurance exclusion.
 Failure to maintain insurance is an exposure that must be addressed whenever the property manager is involved in any way with making the insurance placement.
 Most property managers are in charge of making sure that the proper insurance is in force on each one of their properties.
 If a property manager fails to renew a policy, or allows it to lapse due to nonpayment, it exposes the property an uncovered loss.
 While it is true that a separate insurance agent can be involved in placing the insurance for each property, the presence of an insurance agent does not absolve the property manager of the applicable standard of care in this area.